thacuber2a03/fnv.um/README.md

 # fnv.um

-The 64-bit Fowler-Noll-Vo 1 and 1a hashes, implemented in [Umka](https://github.com/vtereshkov/umka-lang).
+The 32 and 64-bit Fowler-Noll-Vo 1 and 1a hashes, implemented in [Umka](https://github.com/vtereshkov/umka-lang).

 ## Installation